stanulilic/stanleyulili.com-old/_posts/2020-05-11-asynchronous-programming-with-callbacks-in-javascript.md

   console.log('am a callback function');
 })
 ```
 Inside the `greeting` function, **we call the callback after the code in the greeting function**.
-Remember, the goal is to make sure that the callback run after the higher order function(a function that takes a callback as argument) has finished executing.
+Remember, the goal is to make sure that the callback runs after the higher order function(a function that takes a callback as argument) has finished executing.

 You are not limited to creating callbacks by defining them in a function call.
 You can also define a callback outside the function call and pass it as an argument as demonstrated below.